 What to do:

-• 10–15 minutes of gentle yoga, stretching, or a short leisurely walk
+- 10–15 minutes of gentle yoga, stretching, or an easy walk

 Day 5: Full Body Strength